-CaptionTools accepts mp4 video and mp3 audio files that are under 500MB in size: mp3, mp4, avi, m4v, mov, m4a, and wav.
+CaptionTools accepts the following type of video and audio files that are under 500MB in size: mp3, mp4, avi, m4v, mov, m4a, and wav.

 What if my video is larger than 500MB?

-It is best to convert it to a smaller mp4 file (lower resolution) or an mp3 audio file.
-CaptionTools needs the time codes to align the captions properly, and the time codes will be the same on an mp3 file as long as it came from the video.
+It is best to convert it to a smaller video file (lower resolution) or to an audio file.
+CaptionTools needs the time codes to align the captions properly, and the time codes will be the same on an audio file, as long as it came from the video.

 How do I convert video to audio?

-If you have an mp4 file that is over 500MB in size, or if you have a different type of video file, you can convert it to a low resolution video file that is accepted, or to an audio file, such as an mp3 file.
+If you have a video file that is over 500MB in size, or if you have an unsupported type of video file, you can convert it to a low resolution video file that is accepted, or to an audio file, such as an mp3 file.